Nallantli/Rossa/docs/Examples.md

 Using `var` only _declares_ a variable, it does not set it to any value in particular.
 If you call the variable, it will return `nil`.
 The `:=` operator should be used when a variable need be declared with a value, while `var` can declare multiple variable names in a single command, e.g. `var a, b, c;`.

 Now we must iterate until our `guess` is equivalent to our `correct` number, and to do this we use a `while` loop.
-The syntax for the loop in Ruota is slightly more explicit than C-style languages:
+The syntax for the loop in Rossa is slightly more explicit than C-style languages:

 ```ruo
 while guess != correct do {